 For instance, some people might like the classic balance of Columbian coffee over the fruity and winey acidity of Kenyan coffee.
 So, it’s a subjective matter.
 To answer that question, which is the best coffee in the world?
 I’m afraid, my dear, there isn’t any.

 You know, your taste is affected by your genetics, upbringing, taste receptor, life experiences, the food you have consumed, mood, and stress level.

-The best suggestion would be, trying different varieties of coffee.
-Don't stick to a specific brand and, when you venture the other sides, you will find your calling.
+The best suggestion would be, to try different varieties of coffee.
+Don’t stick to a specific brand and, when you venture to the other sides, you will find your calling.
 Well, I prefer the Kenyan winey acidity-flavored coffee.